saksham219/global_racetrajectory_optimization/Readme.md

+### Optimal Racing Line computation

-Fork of [repository](https://github.com/TUMFTM/global_racetrajectory_optimization) for finding optimal trajectory for race car.
+Fork of [repository](https://github.com/TUMFTM/global_racetrajectory_optimization) for finding optimal trajectory for a race car on a race track.
 This fork does two major updates:

 - Incoroporates Single Track model.